What is 'Malicious Parent Syndrome'?

 Divorce and custody proceedings are often high-stress, contentious events that can cause extreme behavior on the part of those involved.
-Some cases have resulted in situations tied to what is often called "Malicious Mother Syndrome" or "Malicious Parent Syndrome."
+Some cases have resulted in situations tied to what was often called "malicious mother syndrome" but is now referred to as "malicious parent syndrome."
 This syndrome was first theorized by the psychologist Ira Turkat to describe a pattern of abnormal behavior during divorce.

-It is important to note that Malicious Mother or Malicious Parent Syndrome is not currently recognized as a mental disorder by the medical profession.
+It's important to note that malicious parent or malicious mother syndrome is not currently recognized as a mental disorder by the medical profession.
 Rather, the syndrome describes a type of behavior at issue in some court cases and has lead proponents to call for further study and research.

 Characteristics of Malicious Parent Syndrome